Mumbai FC: 2008–2009: I-League

-Khalid Jamil Era (2009–2016)
+Khalid Jamil era (2009–2016)

 Khalid is the longest running manager in the I-league.
 He has managed Mumbai from 2009 to 2016 for long seven years.

-Mumbai FC acquired foreigners in Josimar, Chika Wali & Taisuke Matsugae.
+Mumbai FC acquired foreigners in Josimar, Chika Wali and Taisuke Matsugae.
 The squad consisted of a strong base of Mumbai-based players like Dane Pereira, Ashutosh Mehta, Jayesh Rane, John Coutinho, Rahul Bheke, Collin Abranches, Abhishek Yadav, Rohit Mirza, Cletus Paul, Allan Dias and Paresh Shivalkar.
 The team captain is Climax Lawrence and vice-captain is Nidhin Lal.

 The club started the season in the best possible form blowing away all teams and building an unassailable lead in the MDFA Elite League.
 Nine wins in nine games having scored 37 goals and conceding only 4.
 The biggest victory was their latest game in the League which was an 8–0 win over Maharashtra State Police.
 Josimar is the highest goal scorer with 11 goals in the eight games he has played.

 Mumbai failed to carry the momentum in the Federation Cup as they got knocked out in the Group stage itself.
 The club was pit in Group A alongside Dempo SC, East Bengal, Sporting Clube de Goa and Royal Wahingdoh.
 All group stage games were played at Fatorda Stadium, Goa.
 The team lost their first game 2–1 against newbies Royal Wahingdoh with Josimar scoring the consolation goal in the game.
 A solitary Samapth Kutty Mani goal in the 1–0 win against Sporting Goa gave Mumbai a glimmer of hope to qualify for the semi-finals.
 In the next game against East Bengal unfortunately ended in a 0–0 draw.
 Mumbai's inability to finish their chances cost them a win although the draw left them top of the Group.
 The last game against Dempo ended in a 2–0 defeat for Mumbai which knocked Mumbai out of the Federation Cup.